PyChina/weekly/content/Issue/issue-386.md

 - [Java Primer for Python Developers](https://pycoders.com/link/2496/web)
     + MAX MAUTNER

-“There are large distinctions between the two programming languages, but I’ll try to give the most notable that I encountered–as I approached Java from a Python-heavy background.”
+"There are large distinctions between the two programming languages, but I'll try to give the most notable that I encountered–as I approached Java from a Python-heavy background."

 - [The Boring Technology Behind a One-Person Internet Company](https://pycoders.com/link/2499/web) WENBING FANG